On-Campus Bachelor's Degree Program

 KU offers a minor in healthcare management which introduces students to relevant topics for health care managers.
 Students are trained in privacy, security and confidentiality practices, examine the uniquely complex financial and reimbursement systems, and the roles of quality and performance improvement in health care.
 Students gain knowledge and experience in health information technology and data management.
-Courses are available online or on-campus at the KU Medical Center in Kansas City, Kansas.
+Courses are available online.
 For more information, please refer to the program website.

 Prior to entering the program, students must complete two (2) years of undergraduate college course work – either from the KU Lawrence campus or another regionally accredited university or community college – with a total of at least 60 credit hours.

 No grade lower than a "C" is accepted in any prerequisite course.
 An overall grade point average of 2.5 (on a 4.0 scale) for college course work is required to be eligible to apply.

 Changes in health care require frequent curriculum content changes and course revisions.
 All prospective students should obtain ongoing advising from the department to ensure the student’s transcript meets current prerequisites.
 Additional advising is available at the Undergraduate Advising Center in Lawrence.

 KU Students: Students on the Lawrence campus should declare "prehealth information management" as their major.
 Please contact the academic advisor for the School of Health Professions at the Undergraduate Advising Center for advising.

 Transfer Students: Students from other institutions need to verify that prerequisites are completed.
 Using the CredTran system, students can verify equivalent course work is transferable and will meet the program requirements.
 Program sheets are available for community colleges in Kansas which provide a list of transferable courses.
 Please contact the program advisor at email@example.com with questions or for assistance in transferring to KU.